Malo-Archimbaud/Caddie/Documents/TechnicalSpecification.md

 ## Introduction

-This document describes the technical specification of the project.
-It includes the architecture, and implementation details of the project.
+This document describes the technical specifications of the project.
+It includes the architecture and implementation details of the project.

 ## General view